SSWConsulting/SSW.Rules.Content/rules/tick-and-flick/rule.md

 guid: c2ea8f5b-3336-4f3e-b43c-056cf1c7576e
 ---

 It's essential to keep Sprint Reviews as efficient as possible.
-Unfortunately, Sprint Reviews can be boring because they involve developers slowly demoing each Product Backlog Items (PBIs) to the Product Owner.
+Unfortunately, Sprint Reviews can be boring because they involve developers slowly demoing each Product Backlog Item (PBI) to the Product Owner.
 Better communication with the Product Owner can transform this into a swift "tick and flick" process, leading to more efficient reviews.

 <!--endintro-->